-After studying classical guitar and piano, Carlo Vistoli began his vocal training as countertenor in 2007, first with Fabrizio Facchini and Michele Andalò, then with William Matteuzzi and Sonia Prina.
+After studying classical guitar and piano, Carlo Vistoli began his vocal training as countertenor in 2007, first with Michele Andalò, then with William Matteuzzi and Sonia Prina.
 He also participated in masterclasses with Monica Bacelli, Romina Basso, Marijana Mijanović and Sara Mingardo.
 He attended the Conservatorio «Girolamo Frescobaldi» in Ferrara (Renaissance and Baroque Singing) as well as Alma Mater University in Bologna (Cultural Heritage).

 Carlo has recorded for Harmonia Mundi, Brilliant, Tactus and Bongiovanni.
 His first solo recital has been recently released by Arcana: Arias for Nicolino (music by Händel, Pergolesi, Sarro, A. Scarlatti), with Talenti Vulcanici della Pietà de' Turchini, conducted by Stefano Demicheli.
 With this program he performed at the Quirinal Palace in Rome.